-Grade level: 11-12 DE Microcomputer Applications 0.5 Credits/year SJPII: 2800DE-F CGS 1060
+DE Microcomputer Applications

+SJPII: 2800DE-F CGS 1060

 Prerequisite(s): 3.0 GPA unweighted.

 Note: Elective; concurrent enrollment with St. Thomas University with a required fee.

 This Dual Enrollment course is designed to provide a basic overview of current business and information systems and trends and to introduce students to fundamental skills required for today's market and academic environments.
 Emphasis is placed on developing proficient necessary computer skills.
 This course intends to prepare students to be successful both personally and professionally in an information-based society.
 This course includes proficiency with computers in the exploration and use of: databases, the Internet, spreadsheets, presentation applications, management of personal information and email, word processing and document manipulation, and the integration of the programs using software that meets industry standards.
 The software used is Microsoft Office 2019.